Telehealth Closing the Gap in Healthcare

-The biggest challenge, the healthcare industry is facing now, is the dearth of physicians.
-Even in the United States where the structure of the healthcare industry is robust, this lack of healthcare providers is worldwide.
+The biggest challenge the healthcare industry is facing now is the dearth of physicians.
+Even in the United States, where the healthcare industry structure is robust, this lack of healthcare providers is worldwide.
 The same is the case with Europe and its well-developed regions.
 The crisis gets magnified in the Asia Pacific region owing to its massive population and less physical accessibility.
-Telehealth can be an alternate solution just to meet the necessary.
+Telehealth can be an alternate solution to meet the necessary.
 Better digitalization could also make this a method using which doctors can be trained.

-Telehealth has gone past its nascent stage a few years back, especially, in developed regions, where structures are well-developed.
+Telehealth has gone past its nascent stage a few years back, especially in developed regions, where structures are well-developed.
 But in developing regions, the promise is quite high.
 Market Research Future (MRFR) claims that this global telehealth market could surpass a valuation of USD 16,173.8 Million by 2024 with a CAGR of 22.74% over the review period of 2016 to 2024.
-Latest integration, like Intermountain Center’s attempt to tap AI to improve kidney care, can be a definite signal of how the market is expected to shape up in the coming years.
+Like Intermountain Center’s attempt to tap AI to improve kidney care, the latest integration can be a definite signal of how the market is expected to shape up in the coming years.

-- In February 2019, Teladoc Health, leading telehealth provider, announced the expansion of its virtual care capabilities which would facilitate the delivery of a wider range of virtual care services.
+- In February 2019, Teladoc Health, a leading telehealth provider, announced expanding its virtual care capabilities, which would facilitate the delivery of a wider range of virtual care services.
 The company has extended its services to specialty and complex care.

-- In February 2019, Blum Telehealth, a leading provider of telehealth services, and Medxoom, a growing digital health identity, payments and engagement platform, announced partnership to modernize patient engagement and payments.
+- In February 2019, Blum Telehealth, a leading provider of telehealth services, and Medxoom, a growing digital health identity, payments, and engagement platform, announced a partnership to modernize patient engagement and payments.

 - March 2019- Berkley County School District is all set to roll out telehealth that is school-based shortly.
-By joining hands with the school district and MUSC, their goal is in eliminating barriers and offering care to students who lack transportation for visiting the physician’s office.
+By joining hands with the school district and MUSC, their goal is to eliminate barriers and offer care to students who lack transportation to visit the physician’s office.